metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 #### Lingering Lifeforce

-You learned that the souls of the dead do not immediately leave the body.
+You learned that the souls of the dead do not immediately leave their vessel.
 When you are within 5 foot of a corpse that died within the past hour, you can use an action to harvest the remaining life force still lingering within.
 Gain hitpoints equal to 1d4 per that target's constitution modifier + your constitution modifier.
 You gain one random benefit from the Borrowed Capabilities table.
 The benefit lasts until you finish a short or long rest.
 This ability can only be cast once on a given corpse.

-#### Pain of Death

-You learned the excruciating experience that death truly is.

-When a creature within 15 feet of you drops to 0 hit points, you can use a reaction to share the pain with others.
-You can cast the _bane_ spell on another target within 15 feet of you without using a spell slot or material components.
-You gain one random benefit from the Borrowed Capabilities table.
-The benefit lasts until you finish a short or long rest.

 ##### Borrowed Capabilities